-This lecture will be an introduction to Game Theory.
+This will be an introductory tutorial on Game Theory.
 In particular, we'll discuss the following issues:

-- Examples: Prisoner's Dilemma, Game of Chicken, ... - \bullet Distinguishing $dominant\ strategies$ and $equilibrium\ strategies$ - \bullet Distinguishing pure and $mixed\ Nash\ equilibria$ - \bullet $\it Existence$ of mixed Nash equilibria - Computing mixed Nash equilibria
+- Examples: Prisoner's Dilemma, Game of Chicken, ... - Distinguishing dominant strategies and equilibrium strategies - Distinguishing pure and mixed Nash equilibria - Existence of mixed Nash equilibria - Computing mixed Nash equilibria